 The picturesque banks of the River Barrow offer many attractions for visitors.
 From walking or cycling trips along the pristine shores.
 To fishing for herons and kingfishers and fishing, sailing, and rowing.

 The Millennium Bridge was opened on the 25th of April 2002.

 The bridge has connected the city of Carlow with Graiguecullen.
 The Millennium Bridge spans thirty-five meters.
 It begins at the point on the River Barrow at the west end of Cox Lane Street.
-And ends at Graiguecullen where the city park begins (Carlow Town Park).
+It ends at Graiguecullen where the city park begins (Carlow Town Park).

 The view from the Millennium Bridge is stunning.
 On the left side is Carlow Rowing Club, and on the right side, is Carlow Town Park.

 The Carlow Rowing Club was founded in 1859 and is one of the oldest sports clubs in Ireland.
 The first regatta in Carlow also took place in 1859.
-Since then, the Club is responsible for one of the most important annual sports events in Carlow County, i.e. the Regatta.
+Since then, the Club has been responsible for one of the most important annual sports events in Carlow County, i.e. the Regatta.
 Which takes place every year during the June Bank Holiday and involves teams from all over Ireland.

-Rowers preparing for the regatta you can see throughout the spring and summer seasons.
+Rowers are preparing for the regatta you can see throughout the spring and summer seasons.
 I saw them for the first time in February, as soon as I came here, on one of my first walks.
 But let’s not forget that spring in Ireland begins on the first of February.